 WHAT CAN YOU EXPECT FROM WIC?

-WIC offers tips and advice to help you feed your family in a healthy way.
-(For internet access, go to http://www.wichealth.org/
+WIC offers tips and advice to help you feed and care for your family in a healthy way.
+Our nutrition counselors and registered dietitians will work with you to meet your family's needs.
+We offer many Nutrition Education Options, including online education at http://www.wichealth.org/

 WIC helps you find health care, immunizations, and gives referrals to other community programs.

 WIC gives you benefits for healthy foods for each participant.
-Click the links for the WIC FOOD GUIDE and INFANT FOODS .
+Click the links for the WIC FOOD GUIDE and Breastfeeding and Formula Benefits